vaporwavie/resume/README.md

 **Intern front end developer** – February 2017, May 2017

-* Despite the short experience due the lack of time, it was because of Cubos that had my first experience with the React ecosystem, which I mainly use nowadays.
+* Despite the short experience due the lack of time, it was due to Cubos that I had my first experience with the React ecosystem, which I mainly use nowadays.
 * Started the development of Cubos new website

 ### Agilize Tecnologia (https://agilize.com.br)